MathSquared/how-to-testify/guide.md

 You can affect state legislative proceedings in many of the same ways you can affect national legislation, such as through calling or writing your legislator, or just voting in elections.
 But this guide will cover another important way to act: by testifying.

 First, a little bit about me.
 I'm a student at the University of Texas at Austin, majoring in Computer Science.
-On Thursday, February 2, 2017, I testified against [SB 4](http://www.legis.state.tx.us/BillLookup/History.aspx?LegSess=85R&Bill=SB4), a bill to defund sanctuary cities.
+My first time testifying was on Thursday, February 2, 2017, when I testified against [SB 4](http://www.legis.state.tx.us/BillLookup/History.aspx?LegSess=85R&Bill=SB4), a bill to defund sanctuary cities.
 I also have years of competitive speaking experience.
-I've drawn this guide from the knowledge I gained by testifying myself, as well as information I gathered from the Internet and from my personal network as I prepared to testify.
+I've drawn this guide from the knowledge I've gained by testifying myself, as well as information I gathered from the Internet and from my personal network as I prepared to testify.

 Almost every bill that passes through the Texas Legislature goes through a **committee**.
 The committees are small groups of legislators that specialize in a particular issue; for instance, the aforementioned SB 4 went before the Senate State Affairs Committee.
 Committees hold **hearings** to consider a bill.
 Most hearings will invite **public testimony**, where anyone can speak directly to the committee in support of or opposition to the bill.
 SB 4 was particularly controversial, drawing hundreds of people to the Capitol to testify.
 But most hearings only have a few witnesses, usually from major lobbying groups or think tanks.
 I'm hoping to change that, because testimony is a great way to alter the course of the Texas Legislature.